JerrelSogoni/JerrelSogoniWebsite/README.md

-#Jerrel's Website using React JS and MySql
+#Jerrel's Website using React JS and node js